fnabinash/rust-practice/README.md

 - [X] Implement a program that finds the largest of three numbers.
 - [X] Create a program that simulates a basic traffic light system.
 - [X] Write a program that checks if a year is a leap year.
-- [X] Create a simple menu-driven program using a loop and match statement.
+- [X] Create a simple menu-driven program using a loop-and-match statement.
 - [X] Write a program that calculates the factorial of a number using a loop.

 #### Functions (7%)